the toronto skyline at night one of the free things you can see in Toronto

 Location: 327 Bloor St W, Toronto, ON M5S 1W7

-If you have a foot fetish one of the free things to do in Toronto that you can’t pass up is to visit the Bata Shoe Museum.
+If you have a foot fetish you can’t pass up visiting the Bata Shoe Museum.

 Here you will find over 10,000 shoes.

-Everything from Chinese bound foot shoes and ancient Egyptian sandals to footwear of the famous, including Elton John, Marilyn Monroe, John Lennon, Terry Fox, Roger Federer and Justin Bieber.
+Everything from Chinese bound foot shoes and ancient Egyptian sandals to footwear that belonged to the famous, including Elton John, Marilyn Monroe, John Lennon, Terry Fox, Roger Federer and Justin Bieber.

 There are even a pair of socks worn by Napoleon.